amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

   2. Download the latest selenium standalone server version: and then for example
     $ java -jar selenium-server-standalone-3.4.0.jar.
 This option is require if you have not done the step No-2.
 Else ignore it. this is the other way of doing.

   Note: While installing through sudo command - you need to provide System admin password.
-On windows dont use `sudo`
+On windows don't use `sudo`

 ### Run Some Sample Tests

 To execute the entire test suite in local development, you can use any one of the options mentioned below

-Option 1: `npm run tests`
+Option 1: `npm run test`

 Option 2:  `grunt webdriver:test`.
 This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
 Refer to the ./test/config of jasmine-bdd

-To execute tests on mobile device use : `npm run tests-mobile`
+To execute tests on mobile device use : `npm run test-mobile`

 Note: Before running mobile tests, perform the requisite Appium setup.
 For hassle free Appium setup on OSX refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) OR refer [Appium Docs](http://appium.io/getting-started.html?lang=en)